 The spokesperson also claims that Kanye West and Kim Kardashian are on the list of next potential targets.
 “The smartest celebs would be the Kardashian family and Kanye West They actually have good protection on the domains, only one problem.
 They left one fatal error that will eventually cost them.”

-DDoS attacks have proven to be extremely difficult to defend against and with each year, the severity, frequency, size and persistence of these attacks continues to increase.
+DDoS attacks have proven to be extremely difficult to defend against and with each year, the severity, frequency, size, and persistence of these attacks continue to increase.
 NNT suggests these 4 tips to best protect against a DDoS attack

 - Monitoring is Key

 - Be on the lookout for Botnets

 - Keep an eye on performance metrics and scalability

 - Have a security awareness program in place